 The heel is a bit lower than the Adipower in order to accommodate the unique logistical needs of the powerlifter, and the high-density EVA heel ensures all parts of the foot stay where you plant them for the duration.

 They're also about half the price of the Adipower, which makes them an affordable alternative.
-But even if they were significantly more expensive, they'd still be worth it.

 3. Nike Romaleos 3 Mens